cycloptux/GiselleBot-Documentation/docs/source/moderation.rst

 Moderation
 **********

-A special thanks to my friend, NaviKing#3820, for the design of this module.
+A special thanks to my friend and partner, NaviKing#3820, for the design of this module.

 The purpose of this module is to warn users, track their infractions, and give the moderators the power to punish users accordingly.